LEEYJ1021/onboarding-conflation-bias/README.md

 - **Role:** The formalized, reusable diagnostic procedure — the paper's core methodological deliverable, illustrating reusability across settings.
 - **Key result:** N/A (schematic).
 - **Generated by:** `make_paper_assets.py::fig11_protocol_flowchart()` (hand-specified schematic, not data-driven).

+> **Figures 12, 12B, 13, and 14** (the mixture-model and DRO robustness appendix) are presented in [§23](#23-robustness-appendix-is-the-discrete-gap-day-threshold-defensible-and-how-confounding-robust-is-track-2) below, alongside the checks that produced them.

 ## 15. Tables 1–8